helm/charts/stable/kong/README.md

 The `env` section can be used to configured all properties of Kong.
 Any key value put under this section translates to environment variables used to control Kong's configuration.
-Every key is prefixed with `KONG_` and uppercased before setting the environment variable.
+Every key is prefixed with `KONG_` and upper-cased before setting the environment variable.

 Furthermore, all `kong.env` parameters can also accept a mapping instead of a value to ensure the parameters can be set through configmaps and secrets.